Category Archives: All Michelin Tyres Stuff

 Click here to view original web page at twitter.com

-Michelin No 1
+Michelin Number 1

 MotoGP has decided to drop Michelin’s intermediate tyre for 2017, after just one season.
 Michelin introduced the new tyre to the championship in 2016, as part of its return as MotoGP’s sole tyre supplier.
 But intermediates were used only sparingly, with riders generally deeming it safer to use wet […]